Derriford Transport Scheme

 Meet the team

-Now the construction work is well underway we would like to invite you to our 'drop-in' sessions and have a chat with the project team.
+Now the construction work is well underway we would like to invite you to our 'drop-in' sessions to have a chat with the project team.
 The sessions will take place from 5pm to 7pm at Windsor House, Tavistock Road, Plymouth on the following dates:

 - Monday 12 June 2017